dinhyen/dinhyen.github.io/source/travel/usa/massachusetts/boston/index.markdown

 The Mother Church's impressive appearance is a combination of the Romanesque original edifice and a Renaissance- and Byzantine-influenced extension.
 A large reflecting pool extends the length the church.
 The wide-open, airy plaza is a stark contrast to the crowded skyline nearby.
 The church complex is almost a piece of Europe in the heart of Boston.

 You can go inside and stroll on a glass walkway that takes you inside a stained-glass globe.
-Entrance is gratuitous.
+Entrance is gratis.

 At the Christian Science Plaza and adjacent to The Mother Church, the Christian Science Center building was designed by I.M.
 Pei.
 Incidentally, the famed architect leaves many marks in Boston, including the John Hancock Tower and the JFK Library.
 In neighboring Cambridge there are 4 I.M.
 Pei-designed buildings on MIT's campus.